 All guests of the Peabody Memphis encounter true southern hospitality upon arrival in the “Blues City.”
-It is centrally located near Beale Street, music and entertainment venues, and several museums in the historic downtown area making it a popular destination.
-The friendly staff, fine dining, and four diamond accommodations have attracted many members of the Hollywood A-list over the years, including actors and musicians.
+It is centrally located near Beale Street, music and entertainment venues, and several museums in the historic downtown area, making it a popular destination.
+The friendly staff, fine dining, and four-diamond accommodations have attracted many Hollywood A-list members over the years, including actors and musicians.

-Particular emphasis was placed on the service and interior design of the hotel to make sure guests feel pampered during their stay.
+Particular emphasis was placed on the hotel's service and interior design to make sure guests feel pampered during their stay.
 The impeccable service throughout the hotel, the refined elegance of Chez Philippe, and savory menu items of the Capriccio Grill are only a few ways guests can indulge themselves at the Peabody Memphis.

-From the contemporary design and exceptional staff to the charming march of the Peabody Ducks, the Peabody Memphis is sure to enchant you.
+From the contemporary design and exceptional staff to the Peabody Ducks' charming march, the Peabody Memphis is sure to enchant you.